 - As useful as a Sheriff is, he is incapable of discerning the identity of the Godfather.
 Try to find out the identity of the Investigator, whose vague clues can help narrow down the suspects even further.
 A good strategy is to have the Investigator target people you judge to be innocent.

 - If there is a Framer, be careful.
 You don't want to end up lynching an innocent Town member.
-Use your best judgement and only lynch someone if you feel they are truly guilty.
+Use your best judgment and only lynch someone if you feel they are truly guilty.
 If you aren't sure, then investigate them again.

 - Try to avoid claiming too early.
 Sheriffs should stick to the shadows as much as possible, avoid drawing attention to themselves.
 Be sure to stick everything in your will so that the other Town members can lynch any suspicious suspects in the event of your demise.